 I am a PhD candidate in Political Science at Yale University.
-During 2015-2016 I was a visiting researcher at the American University in Beirut’s Issam Fares Institute for Public Policy and International Affairs.
-I specialize in comparative politics and international relations, with a regional focus on the Middle East.
+I specialize in comparative politics and political economy, with a regional focus on the Middle East.

-In my work I apply a variety of methods, including statistical analysis, qualitative field work, and survey research, to study refugees, exile, and displacement; collective action; conflict and political violence; and humanitarian aid.
+In my work I apply a variety of methods, including experiments and quasi-experiments, qualitative field work, and survey research, to study refugees, exile, and displacement; collective action; conflict and political violence; and humanitarian aid.

 In my research on refugee crises, cooperation, and public goods provision, I study how social network structure affects refugee communities’ responses to collective problems.
 (Paper: Refugee Networks and Cooperation)